-found us a place.
+We finally came to a town called Sebezh.
+It was during the Jewish holiday, but it was like Siberia.
+It was bitter cold.
+We went to the only Shul [Jewish School] in that small town and told them our situation.
+They let us stay in this synagogue for a few days and then they found us a place.
 It was an abandoned factory building.
 The glass from the windows was long gone.
-Already, the snow was inside, and it was as high as the windowsills.
+Already, the snow was inside and it was as high as the windowsills.
 There was a large brick oven where they used to make soap.
-We scrounged for wood, which was next to impossible to find, and the feeble fire was hardly enough even to allow us to undress or remove our winter clothing.
+We scrounged for wood that was next to impossible to find and the feeble fire was hardly enough to even allow us to undress or remove our winter clothing.
 We were never free of lice in Russia, even in the best of times.
-You cannot imagine how infested we were at this point.
-Again, Uncle Shloime had the solution.
+You cannot imagine how we were infested at this point.
+Again, Uncle Shloyme had the solution.
 He kept up our morale by making a game out of it.
 He found a lid from a can of shoeshine polish.
 He placed it on the fire.
-He said that this is what he did when he was in the Russian army.
-We picked off the lice by the hundreds and threw them into this very hot tin can, and we shouted with joy as the lice would actually explode from the heat.
+He said that this is what he did when he was in the Russian Army.
+We picked off the lice by the hundreds and threw them into this very hot tin can and we shouted with joy, as the lice would actually explode from the heat.
 It was a good game, but a losing battle against lice.
-Uncle Shloime never had a course in child psychology, but I rate him with the best.
-We were cold, hungry, and sick.
-Nevertheless, he'd sit us all around in a circle and teach us to sing beautiful Chassidic songs, and we were so happy.
+Uncle Shloyme never had a course in child psychology, but I rate him with the best.
+We were cold, hungry and sick, nevertheless he'd sit us all around in a circle and teach us to sing beautiful Chasidic songs and we were so happy.
 It took our minds off our miseries.
 We'll always love that man.